 For the last ten years, I have designed and taught courses for the Department of Humanities at York University in Toronto, Canada, a program that recently ranked among the top four universities in Canada and in the top 100 universities in the world in the Arts & Humanities categories in the 2014 Times Higher Education World University Rankings.
-I have also taught in York University’s Department of Communication Studies, Children’s Studies Program, and as an Adjunct Faculty Member to Brock University’s Child and Youth Studies Program. click here to read more
+I have also taught in York University’s Department of Communication Studies, Children’s Studies Program, and Brock University’s Child and Youth Studies Program. click here to read more

 updated winter 2014